jarusll/the-logs/index.md

 Had a vps messup.
 Jupyter was dockerized but my site wasn't.
 Dockerized it and good to go.

+I think I went through deployment hell.
+Altho there were no consequences It ate up my time.
+I had planned to write about peak finding but oh well.

+Good day, night

 # 2022-06-07

 So I found out `Redux` has grown alot. `Redux toolkit` seems to eliminate alot of boilerplate.
 But I found this out after spending a day on Redux.